Normanton-on-the-Wolds

-Normanton-on-the-Wolds is a small village in Nottinghamshire, England.
+Normanton-on-the-Wolds is a small village and civil parish in Nottinghamshire, England.

-Population in 2011 was 245.
-Acreage 1053.
+Population for the 2011 census was 245, increasing slightly to 251 residents at the 2021 census.
+The total area of the parish is 1.5 sqmi.

 Overview

 The name "Normanton" (Norwegian's village – Place Names of Nottinghamshire, Gover, Mawer and Stenton (intro pxx)) is attributed to several settlements in Midlands of England.
 The "on the Wolds" distinguishes it and places it firmly in the Nottinghamshire Wolds Character Area.

 Normanton on the Wolds is a small village six miles (10 km) south east of Nottingham very close to the village of Plumtree with which it has been associated, ecclesiastically and civilly, throughout its history.
 Its main street was once the main road route from Nottingham to Melton Mowbray but was bypassed in 1930 with the turnpike of the A606 which now passes just to the south of the village.
 The housing off Clipston Road and The Leys to the north of the village is only accessible, by vehicle, by driving onto, and shortly thereafter off the busy A606.
 This seclusion within a very short distance of a major road, along with the presence of many houses set in their own grounds, protected by red brick walls and mature trees and hedgerows, along the length of the village makes the south end of the village a particularly attractive place.
 Although the village is essentially constructed along the old Melton Road it has a Back Lane.
 The village consists of more exclusive homes including substantial manor houses, converted cottages and farm houses with many a large garden and long driveway.
 Normanton on the Wolds was designated one of ten local conservation areas by Rushcliffe Borough Council in 1990 and extended in 2009.
 This small village contains many historic buildings, no less than four are listed.

 Normanton on the Wolds presently has 7 Parish Councillors.